V01dDweller/k8s-cluster/README.md

 ### Issues

-- 2024-06-01: There are some `CrashLoopBackoff` errors for cilium and kube-proxy pods that need investigation.
+- 2024-06-01: There are some `CrashLoopBackOff` errors for cilium and kube-proxy pods that need investigation.
 The issue may be network related.

 <details>